FIREBOMBING RAVAGES DRESDEN

 London's St. Paul's Cathedral, December 29, 1940Dresden’s city center in mid-February 1945

-Left: The iconic photo, St. Paul’s Survives, was taken on December 29, 1940, the 114th night of the London Blitz.
+Left: The Great Dome of St Paul’s Cathedral, undamaged, ringed by clouds of smoke rising from the burning city of London.
+John Topham’s iconic photograph was taken on December 29, 1940, the 114th night of the London Blitz.
 The Luftwaffe dropped more than 24,000 high-explosive bombs and 100,000 incendiary bombs on the British capital that day and the next.
 For 57 consecutive nights heavy German raids damaged or destroyed more than a million buildings.
 About 20,000 Londoners died in the raids.

 Right: The ruins of Dresden’s city center (“Altstadt”).
-Dresden was home to 127 medium-to-large factories and workshops that supplied the German Army with matériel (per the German Weapons Office), such as aircraft engines, machine tools, small arms, optical instruments, and poison gas, and employed 50,000 workers.
-Some 1,249 British and American bombers unloaded more than 3,900 tons of incendiary and high-explosive bombs on the center of the city, causing a firestorm that incinerated 15 square miles and between 22,700 and 25,000 people.
-Temperatures inside Dresden’s famous cathedral, the Frauenkirche (Church of Our Lady), reached an estimated 1,832°F (1,000°C) before the 300‑ft‑tall church collapsed.
+Despite being home to 127 medium-to-large factories and workshops that supplied the German Army with matériel (per the German Weapons Office), such as aircraft engines, machine tools, small arms, optical instruments, and poison gas, and employed 50,000 workers, Dresden was woefully unprepared for a major aerial attack.
+Some 1,249 British and American bombers unloaded more than 3,900 tons of incendiary and high-explosive bombs on the center of the city, causing a firestorm that incinerated 15 square miles/39 square kilometers and between 22,700 and 25,000 people.
+Temperatures inside Dresden’s famous cathedral, the 18th-century Frauenkirche (Church of Our Lady), reached an estimated 1,832°F/1,000°C before the 300‑ft‑tall/91‑meter‑tall church collapsed.
 Later the U.S. Eighth Air Force dropped 2,800 more tons of bombs on Dresden in three other attacks before the war’s end.

 Tokyo in August or September 1945Victims of March 1945 Tokyo air raid

-Above: Tokyo after the March 9–10, 1945, firebombing by 334 B‑29 Superfortresses stationed in the Marianas.
-The Dante-esque raid, known as Operation Meetinghouse (“Meetinghouse” being a code term for the urban area of the Japanese capital), proved the single-most destructive bombing raid in history: 267,000 mostly wooden buildings in a 16‑square‑mile area were destroyed and an estimated 100,000 killed—the highest loss of life of any aerial bombardment of the war.
-The Superforts’ primary weapon was the finned 500‑pound E‑46 “aimable cluster” bomb, typically 40 bombs to a plane.
+Above: Tokyo after the March 9–10, 1945, firebombing by 334 U.S. B‑29 Superfortresses stationed in the Marianas.
+The Dante-esque raid, known as Operation Meetinghouse (“Meetinghouse” being a code term for the urban area of the Japanese capital), proved the single-most destructive bombing raid in history: 267,000 mostly wooden buildings in a 16‑square-mile/41.4‑square-km area were devoured by raging fires and an estimated 100,000 killed—the highest loss of life of any aerial bombardment of the war.
+The Superforts’ primary weapon was the finned 500‑pound/227‑kilogram E‑46 “aimable cluster” bomb, typically 40 bombs to a plane.
 Each bomb contained 47 small napalm- (jelled gasoline-) filled bomblets, called M‑69s (nicknamed “Tokyo Calling Cards”).
-The M‑69s were packed inside the E‑46 mother bomb, which was designed to open and scatter its lethal contents at 2,000 or 2,500 ft above ground.
-Upon colliding with an object, the M‑69 timing fuse burned for 3–5 seconds and then a white phosphorus charge ignited and propelled the incendiary up to 100 ft in several flaming sticky globs, instantly starting multiple intense fires.
+The M‑69s were packed inside the E‑46 mother bomb, which was designed to open and scatter its lethal contents at 2,000 or 2,500 ft/666 or 762 m above ground.
+Upon colliding with an object, the M‑69 timing fuse burned for 3–5 seconds and then a white phosphorus charge ignited and propelled the incendiary up to 100 ft/30 m in several flaming sticky globs, instantly starting multiple intense fires.
 Other weapons in the March raid were the E‑28 incendiary cluster bomb and the M‑47 petroleum-based bomb.

 Dresden: Bombed and Rebuilt